sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 In addition, `dataflow` has the following property:

 * structure - *String* *optional*.
 Urn reference to the data structure definition which defines the structure of all data for this flow.
+* dimensionConstraint -  *Array* *optional* of *string*s.
+ID references to Dimensions in the data structure definition which are used by this Dataflow.
+This is a required property if the Data Structure Definition defines itself as an evolving structure.

 Example: